selenium-compose/selenium-compose.io/content/conditions/invisibility.md

 ---
 title: Invisibility
+description: Assert invisibility of a WebElement(s) in the DOM
+categories: [conditions]
+authors: ["Aram Petrosyan"]
+keywords: [condition,assertion,invisibility]
 menu:
   docs:
     parent: "conditions"
     weight: 10
+draft: false
+toc: true
 ---

-Assert Web Elements invisibility.

-`invisibility` allows to expect invisibility of Web Elements present in the DOM.
-A Web Element is considered to be invisible if it is not viewable on the page due to its styling or size.
-## Key

-Invisibility goes under `invisibility` key.
+`invisibility` waits for the located WebElement(s) to be ore become invisible until the `timeout` has exceeded.
+By default, it will wait until at least one WebElement at the given location is invisible.

+`invisibility` accepts a string or a map of values.

-## Properties
+## Structure

 Name|Description|Type|Required
 ---|---|---|---